An Open Letter to the Architects of Illusion

 If the count is low, you’re not leading.
 You’re performing.

-For every methodology you teach, sell, or reference, you should be able to answer:
+For every methodology you teach, sell, or reference:

 The Annual Strategy Transparency Report: